AndersDeath/diary2/000-current.md

 I like to work from home.
 I hate office.
 The reason why people should be there sometimes is absolutely clear to me and I support it but I am fucking hate being in the office.
 I did a lot of things today.
 First of all I finilized step of speach preparation.
 It's really good.
 I need to find time for it but in general all is good with it.
 I need to adjust my schedule and reshape it to something really workable.
 Right now I fuck up every day with something unfortunately.
 It happend with both personal and work related tasks.
 I am very unstable in this sence.

-# 26 Juli - Freitag - Berlin - 673 Tag der Einwanderung - Warm Sunny
+# 26 Juli - Freitag - Berlin - 673 Tag der Einwanderung - Warm Rainy